basblsolver/BASBLib/README.md

-# An `AMPL` files for BASBLib - A Library of Bilevel Test Problems
+# BASBLib - A Library of Bilevel Test Problems

 While the literature on the application of Bilevel Programming Problems (**BPP**) is extensive and diverse, there have been limited efforts in establishing a comprehensive test library for the evaluation of bilevel algorithms and their implementations.
 Thus, the primary goal of this library is to present an __actively growing collection of bilevel test problems__ gathered from various sources devoted to bilevel programming.